pradyunsg/sphinx-basic-ng/docs/goals.md

 This theme does not provide:

-- components that require a Python code to implement them.
+- components that require any Python or Javascript to implement them.
 - styling for any of the components.
 - any styling beyond what is necessary for the skeleton markup.